 Do you need help getting pregnant?
-These causes of fertility problems may help you figure out why you’re not getting pregnant.
-But if you’ve been trying to get pregnant for more than a year, you need to talk to your family physician, a gynecologist, or even a naturopathic doctor.
+These causes of fertility problems may help you figure out why you’re not conceiving.
+If you’ve been trying to get pregnant for more than a year, you need to talk to your family physician, a gynecologist, or even a naturopathic doctor.

 And, here are several common causes of fertility problems for men and women…

 Common Reasons Men Don’t Get Women Pregnant